Mega-bridge/MegaVNC/src/main/resources/websockify/README.md

 * Log files: websockify can save all logging information in a file.
-  This functionality is activated with the `--log-file FILE` option where FILE is the file where the logs should be saved.
+  This functionality is activated with the `--log-file FILE` option where FILE is the file where the errorLogs should be saved.

 * Authentication plugins: websockify can demand authentication for websocket connections and, if you use `--web-auth`, also for normal